UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 animateLightsPass.end();
 ```

 And that's it!
-You've made your first steps in the world of WebGPU compute shaders.
+You've made your first steps into the world of WebGPU compute shaders.

 ## 4.2 Control the Workgroup Size from the JavaScript Side
-Having to maintain the workgroup size of a compute shader not only in the shader file but also on the JavaScript side can easily lead to errors.
+Having to maintain the workgroup size of a compute shader in two places - the shader and the JavaScript file - can easily lead to errors.
-It would be nice to have this only in one place, preferably on the JavaScript side, where we can control it.
+It would be nice to have this only in one place - preferably on the JavaScript side, where we can control it.
 Luckily, there is the WGSL / WebGPU concept of [override declarations](https://www.w3.org/TR/WGSL/#override-decls) to define constant values in shaders that can be overridden by a pipeline at creation time.
 In this task, we're going to use an `override` declaration to set the workgroup size from our `Workshop` class.